Sewing Dreams

 The essence

 Of Italian origin, the word “Sarti” is the plural of “Sarto”, which means tailor in Italian.
-In other words, Sarti’s goal is to bring together tailors, designers, and stylists in one virtual place.
+In other words, Sarti’s name represents the goal of bringing together tailors, designers, and stylists in one place.

 The creator